Karl Germer: Esterwegen concentration camp

 Having seen too much of Hitler's brutality at Columbia-Haus, Germer wrote to his wife, Cora, about it.
 At around the same time, Cora contacted the American Consulate in Berlin who pleaded for Germer's return to the US as his wife was a US citizen.
-This was seen as a crime by the Nazis and they punished Germer even further, deporting him to the Esterwegen concentration camp on the Dutch Frontier where thousands of Hitler's so-called political enemies were deported by the Nazis.
+This was seen as a crime by the Nazis and they punished Germer even further, deporting him to the Esterwegen concentration camp on the Dutch Frontier where thousands of Hitler's political enemies were deported by the Nazis.
 Germer remained there for seven months, witnessing cruelties of various sorts on the Nazi side.
 His wife Cora now did not know where he was and could do nothing but return to America, where she again began her appeal to various US authorities.
 When they helped her to discover his location, she sent Germer a cable.
 Germer wrote a reply to her and it was read by the Nazis which resulted in Germer being placed in solitary confinement.
 He was no longer allowed to read and for six weeks, he never saw the day nor was allowed in the open air.